ekcomputer/water-mask/README.md

 This repository contains scripts for producing and analyzing open water classifications of color-infrared imagery used in the following publication:

-Kyzivat, E.D., et al. "A high-resolution airborne color-infrared camera water mask for the NASA ABoVE campaign", submitted to Remote Sensing.
+Kyzivat, E. D., L.C.
+Smith, S.W.
+Cooley, L.H.
+Pitcher, and C. Horvat et al. 2019.
+“A High-Resolution Airborne Color-Infrared Camera Water Mask for the NASA ABoVE Campaign.”
+Remote Sensing 11. https://doi.org/https://doi.org/10.3390/rs11182163.

 Data used for this paper can be found at the [Oak Ridge National Lab Distributed Active Archive Center (ORNL DAAC)](https://doi.org/10.3334/ORNLDAAC/1707)